czbiohub-sf/iohub/CONTRIBUTING.md

 - A concise summary of the symptom in the title
 - A description of the problem
-- Error message, log output, or sreenshot
+- Error message, log output, or screenshot
 - Minimal code/command examples to reproduce
 - `iohub` version, Python version and build, and platform/OS information
 - (Optional) potential cause